didit-tech/flagpoll/README.md

 ## Download

-Releases are available for download from [GitHub](http://github.com/didit-tech/flagpoll/downloads).
-Alternatively, you can install using Node Package Manager (npm):
+You can install using Node Package Manager (npm):

     npm install flagpoll

+You can also clone or fork this project

 ## Documentation